charlie0129/iosnoopng/README.md

 Monitor disk activity on your Mac.
 Like iosnoop but with a Web GUI, intended to be run as a daemon.

+How is it different from the Disk tab of Activity Monitor?
+Activity Monitor can only show process that are currently running.
+However, iosnoopng can collect metrics from **transient processes** that are not shown in Activity Monitor (i.e. process that is not long-running, like your C compilers).
+It can also show the read and write bytes of each process to each file.

+## Screenshots

 You can view the total write and read bytes of each process.

 <img src="img/overview.png" alt="Overview" width="575" />